jpatag/jpatag/README.md

 # Hi, I’m Jacob Patag 👋

 🚀 **Software Developer** | 🎓 University of Florida
-🐍 Python | 💻 C++ | 🤖 Passionate about Machine Learning & AI
+🐍 Python | 💻 C++ | 🤖 Passionate about AI & Cloud & Full-Stack Development

 ---

 ## 👨‍💻 About Me

 I'm a software developer who loves turning ideas into real-world solutions using code.
-With a strong foundation in Python and C++, I’m especially driven by the power of machine learning and AI to make a positive impact.
+With a strong foundation in Python and C++ and Typescript, I’m especially driven by the power of machine learning and AI to make a positive impact.

 - 🎓 May 2026 Graduate from University of Florida
 - 🔬 Enthusiastic about leveraging artificial intelligence to solve real-world problems